elementary/blog-template/README.md

 1. **Completely frictionless** for readers.
 2. **As few external resources as possible**—it slows things down and introduces potential privacy issues.
 3. **Little-to-no JavaScript**—it’s a blog, not a web app.
-Currently, we only use progressively-enhancing JS for:
-   - Improving the image zoom experience
+Currently, we only use progressively-enhancing JS for improving the image zoom experience.
-   - Adding `target="_blank"` to external links

 ## Modern Niceties